 See through a hawk’s eyes how a Land Trust trail runs along a mountain ridge…

 Give the Google Earth KML file of our trails a test run.
 You may want to print this instruction page.
 Comments invited.
-Special thanks to Board Member David Young of Intergraph for this wonderful addition to our website.
+Special thanks to Board Member David Young for this wonderful addition to our website.

 In order to use the KML file available on this website, you first need to have Google Earth on your computer.
 Google Earth is a free three-dimensional viewing tool.